 To provide graduate students with an overview of the breadth of our departmental resources, the diverse horticultural industries in the state and to acquaint students with our statewide WSU faculty, staff, and graduate students, all incoming graduate students are required to attend the Statewide Research and Extension Center Tour at their earliest opportunity.

 Graduate Teaching Requirements

 All students for advanced degrees in horticulture are expected to participate in teaching/outreach activities, as well as research activities, while at WSU.
-This experience is intended to provide some knowledge of how to communicate horticultural information to students and/or stakeholder groups.
+This experience is intended to provide experience communicating horticultural information to students and/or stakeholder groups.
 M.S. and Ph.D. students are required to satisfy departmental teaching requirements for each degree separately, regardless of previous teaching experience.
-Realizing that each graduate student’s experience will be different, this teaching/outreach experience requirement can be met by completing one or a combination of the following teaching/outreach duties at some time during the student’s graduate program:
+Each graduate student’s experience will be different, therefore, this teaching/outreach experience requirement can be met by completing one or a combination of the following teaching/outreach duties at some time during the student’s graduate program:

 - Prepare and present lectures in person or by distance delivery at the undergraduate or graduate level in courses offered at any WSU campus.